COVID-19 FAQ for Families and Members of the Public

 Information/details about locations and circumstances of identified cases would only be provided publicly if there was a need and benefit to support efforts around contact identification.
-The Government has created a website that shows the total number of positive tests by NSHA zone. www.novascotia.ca/coronavirus/data Please note that there are positive tests in all zones.
+The Government has created a website that shows the total number of positive tests by Nova Scotia Health's zone. www.novascotia.ca/coronavirus/data

 All Nova Scotians should be practicing measures like social distancing, hand washing, and cleaning of high-touch surfaces to help prevent the spread of the virus.
-Those who have travelled outside of Nova Scotia, as well as those who have a confirmed case of COVID-19, or have been in direct contact with someone who has COVID-19, should self-isolate for 14 days.
+Anyone returning to Nova Scotia from outside of Nova Scotia, Prince Edward Island or Newfoundland and Labrador must self-isolate for 14 days.

 You should continue to see your family practice for prenatal, newborn, and well-baby check-ups (vaccinations).
 For individuals without a health care provider, Public Health offers various immunization services (as per the Routine Immunization Schedule) across Nova Scotia.
 You will need to call your local Public Health office to register for immunization services, as walk-in appointments are not possible.